Single-file project management tool. No server. No installation. Your data stays where you put it.

 |---|---|

-| List | GitHub Issues-style, grouped by milestone |
+| List | GitHub Issues-style, grouped by milestone, drag to reorder, checklist progress column |

 | Kanban | Drag cards across status columns |